Learned helplessness: Later experiments

 Later experiments have served to confirm the depressive effect of feeling a lack of control over an aversive stimulus.
 For example, in one experiment, humans performed mental tasks in the presence of distracting noise.
-Those who could use a switch to turn off the noise rarely bothered to do so, yet they performed better than those who could not turn off the noise.
+Those who could use a switch to turn off the noise performed better than those who could not turn off the noise.
 Simply being aware of this option was enough to substantially counteract the noise effect.
 In 2011, an animal study found that animals with control over stressful stimuli exhibited changes in the excitability of certain neurons in the prefrontal cortex.
 Animals that lacked control failed to exhibit this neural effect and showed signs consistent with learned helplessness and social anxiety.
+A 1992 study showed that the non-contingency between responses and outcomes when solving chess problems leads to a state of learned helplessness with chess players ranging from weak amateurs to professional players.
+The effects were proportional to the degree of similarity between the treatment and the task used in the post-test.

 Expanded theories

 Research has found that a human's reaction to feeling a lack of control differs both between individuals and between situations, i.e. learned helplessness sometimes remains specific to one situation but at other times generalizes across situations.
 Such variations are not explained by the original theory of learned helplessness, and an influential view is that such variations depend on an individual's attributional or explanatory style.
 According to this view, how someone interprets or explains adverse events affects their likelihood of acquiring learned helplessness and subsequent depression.
 For example, people with pessimistic explanatory style tend to see negative events as permanent ("it will never change"), personal ("it's my fault"), and pervasive ("I can't do anything correctly"), and are likely to suffer from learned helplessness and depression.

 In 1978, Lyn Yvonne Abramson, Seligman, Paul and John D. Teasdale reformulated Seligman's & Paul's work, using attribution theory.
 They proposed that people differed in how they classified negative experiences on three scales, from internal to external, stable to unstable, and from global to specific.
-They believed that people who were more likely to attribute negative events to internal, stable, and global causes were more likely to become depressed than those attributed things to causes at the other ends of the scales.
+They believed that people who were more likely to attribute negative events to internal, stable, and global causes were more likely to become depressed than those who attributed things to causes at the other ends of the scales.

 Bernard Weiner proposed a detailed account of the attributional approach to learned helplessness in 1986.
 His attribution theory includes the dimensions of globality/specificity, stability/instability, and internality/externality: